SpiNNakerManchester/SpiNNUtils/spinn_utilities/lazy/README.md

 The second dimension is keys which must be Strings.
 This dimension supports the main dict methods.

-**NOTE**: Where value or item methods would result in multiple values an Exception is raised.
+**NOTE**: As Dictionary value and item methods expect to return a single value, where the result would result in multiple values an Exception is raised.

 **WARNING**:
 len and \_\_len\_\_ are id based.
 Use len_keys for dict len.